Notorious MSG

 Notorious MSG is a performing trio of Asian American rappers founded in 2002 in Chinatown, Manhattan, New York City.
 Their songs are parodies of gangster rap mixed with Asian American culture, featuring lyrics about gangster lifestyles and Chinese food and boasting innuendos regarding women.
 Their group name is a parody of Brooklyn rapper The Notorious B.I.G., with "MSG" referring to monosodium glutamate, a sodium additive commonly used in East Asian cuisines.

 History

-The group says that they all met in the kitchen of the Chinese restaurant in which they worked.
-It has been suggested that they have more middle-class origins, pointing to evidence which includes a reference to Cornell University in one of their songs.
+The group members always appear and perform in character.
+The fictional backstory says that they all met in the kitchen of the New York Chinatown restaurant in which they worked, but the group members are all Asian-American artists and film-makers.
+It has been suggested that they met as friends at Cornell University.